williamalexakis/anew-shell/README.md

 ## Overview

-Ash, or Anew Shell, is a simple, custom, Unix-style shell designed to be fast and minimal.
+Ash, or Anew Shell, is a custom, simple Unix-style shell designed to be fast and minimal.